 As of December 31, 2019, we had cash and cash equivalents of \$75.9 million and an accumulated deficit of \$90.7 million.
 Our primary sources of capital to date have been from sales of our solutions and proceeds from bank lending facilities.
 We believe that our existing cash resources will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months.
-Our existing credit facility, which was due to mature in November 2020, was refinanced on March 31, 2020 through borrowings pursuant to the New Credit Agreement, which involved a \$175.0 million three-year term loan and a \$100.0 million five-year line of credit.
-The term loan is required to be repaid upon consummation of this offering.
-No amounts are outstanding under the line of credit at May 31, 2020.
-In the event this offering is not consummated, we believe that cash flows from operations are sufficient to repay the outstanding borrowings.
-Further, we believe we have the ability to refinance our credit facility pursuant to the New Credit Agreement in the future should the need arise.
+Our existing credit facility matures in November 2020 and we believe that cash flows from operations are sufficient to repay the outstanding borrowings.
+Further, we believe we have the ability to refinance the existing facility and we have begun such efforts.
 However, if these sources are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities.
 If we raise additional funds by issuing equity securities, our stockholders would experience dilution.
 Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
 Additional financing may not be available at all, or in amounts or on terms unacceptable to us.